 Read up on the topic because it covers so many bases which could help you not just in your training contracts interviews, but in your study as well.

 When the UK voted to leave the European Union on 23rd May 2016, many promises were made as to how this was a positive move for the UK.
 With slogans such as £350 million a year for the NHS and the opportunity to ‘take back our borders’, it seemed as if any change would ultimately be for the better.

-However, 18 months on and having triggered Article 50 to start the two-year process of leaving, many are increasingly uncertain as to what post-Brexit Britain will look like.
+However, after more than one extension to the date, the UK and the rest of Europe are increasingly uncertain as to what post-Brexit Britain will look like.
 This unprecedented level of uncertainty will affect every job sector throughout the country, but the legal sector will be especially involved.

 Questions could also focus on how Brexit may impact the legal sector specifically.
 Candidates in this case may want to either look broadly at the issue of unravelling EU law or look more specifically the respective firm’s specialism.